geniusyield/smart-order-router/README.md

 It's important to mention that all of these information is **mandatory**.
 The offered amount, the price and the owner must be all set.

 Optionally it is possible to set a lifespan for the Order.
-Setting start and end time of the validity of the order can be used to created an order that could be filled only during the timespan defined by these contstraints.
+Setting start and end time of the validity of the order can be used to created an order that could be filled only during the timespan defined by these constraints.

 Once we create an GY order on-chain by submitting a transaction, the offered tokens will be locked in the order.
 In the example above, the
 `10 GENS` will be locked in the on-chain order on creation.

-Two different "actions" might be performed on an existing on-chain order: cancelling and filling.
+Two different "actions" might be performed on an existing on-chain order: canceling and filling.

 Only the owner might _cancel_ an order created by him and redeem the tokens that had been previously locked in the order instance on creation.